 Photographing Minimalist Landscapes.
-Ramon Fritz Fine Art Photography
+Fine Art Photography by South African Nature Photographer Ramon Fritz

 It’s important to note that there is a significant difference between creating images and just taking them.
 However, creating awesome imagery can be easier than you think and it’s often the case that simple is best.
 The simplest of images can often be the most striking and simple can mean minimalist.
 The creation of these types of images requires correct use of your lens and depending on the subject, the right location.